-Christopher's work explores the intellectual histories of race and resistance and has been featured in The Washington Post, The New York Times, The New Yorker, Harper's Magazine, Boston Review, GQ, and The Nation.
+Christopher's work explores the intellectual histories of race and resistance and has been featured in The Washington Post, The New York Times, NBC News, The New Yorker, Harper's Magazine, Boston Review, and GQ.
 His work has also appeared on NPR and has been debated in the U.S. House of Representatives.

 Christopher is a monthly contributor to the open-access, peer-reviewed blog, Black Perspectives, and is completing his first book on the history of white supremacy in 20th century New England.
 Christopher holds a Ph.D. in African Diaspora Studies from the University of California, Berkeley and an M.A. and B.A. from Harvard University and Bates College, respectively.

 Follow Christopher on Twitter at @CFPetrella.